I have wanted this feature for years. Now, Grammarly Desktop for Mac integrates with many native Apple apps.

 All of them now have the Grammarly icon to check spelling and grammar.

-But the one best features of the new Grammarly app is that you can quickly remove access for specific apps.
+But one of the best features of the new Grammarly app is that you can quickly remove access to specific apps.

 All you need to do is click on the gear icon and select Turn off Grammarly.